marcusdiaz/cross-nft/README.md

+# 🏗 Cross NFT

+## Notes

+As of  Oct 10 EOD the project in solidity_progs/final_run/loogies-svg-nft has a good functioning contract.

+## TO DO

+1. Need to test on the contract, make sure if it receives any pmt that it gets kept by the contract and that I can withdraw it.

+2. Need to build a frontend.
+Should just use the builder directions to do it and see if I can purpose that project.

 # 🏗 Sending Ether

 Sending and receiving ether is one of the most fundamental things that a smart contract will do.
 However, a beginner learning solidity will find three options available for sending ether: `send()`, `transfer()`, and `call()`.
 Why three options?
 Which should you choose?
 There are profound security implications involved.